 Unsweetened almond milk or unsweetened coconut milk – it should be noted that as for any regular porridge recipe, the amount of milk you add will change the texture.
 For a sticky dense porridge, add less milk, or cook the porridge longer to evaporate the liquid.
 For a silky smooth texture, add a splash of extra milk.

 Almond butter – or any nut butter you love.
 Obviously, seed butter works well too if you have a nut allergy

 Sugar-free crystal sweetener – erythritol, Monk fruit or even stevia drops if desired

-Next, keep cooking until thick and creamy, adjusting with more milk as it goes for a more liquid silky texture.
-The more milk you add, the more liquid it will be.
+Next, keep cooking until it becomes thick and creamy, adjusting with more milk for a more liquid silky texture.
+The more milk you add, the more runny it will be.
 Otherwise, the longer you cook your paleo porridge, the stickier and creamier it will be.

 This Healthy Low Carb Oatmeal recipe made with coconut flour and almond butter is a great alternative to regular oatmeal.
 It is a single serve recipe, ready in 5 minutes, 100% sugar free with a creamy, silky-sweet texture.

 Lose weight with me!Join my Keto Weight-loss Program now!